Video Download: Did You Know Low Testosterone Levels Can Predict Metabolic Syndrome Part 1

 “Because testosterone levels were seven-to-eight times lower in adult women compared to men, we speculate there are insufficient levels in females to activate this protective pathway,” Dr. Brown stated.

-“But we showed we can activate the pathway with the guardian molecule IL-33.”
+“But we showed we could activate the pathway with the guardian molecule IL-33.”

 The hope is that women can also enjoy testosterone’s protection.
 “This is why it’s vital to study sex differences in research,” Dr. Brown added.